Karaova [Black Valley] - Comlekci - Turkey

 It's a little known fact that the Celtic Gaul's invaded Asia Minor in 279 BC and established the kingdom of Galatia near Ankyra [Ankara], now the capital city of Turkey.
 It is believed these people brought with them a breeding pair of wild clockwise Haggis to what was then central Asia Minor.

-That Haggis Scoticus has survived in the mountains of Turkey is not surprising given the topographical similarity between Scotland and Turkey and Haggis's remarkable resemblance to a rock making it virtually undetectable to the untrained eye.
+That Haggis Scoticus has survived all this time in the mountains of Turkey is not surprising given the topographical similarity between Scotland and Turkey and Haggis's remarkable resemblance to a rock making it virtually undetectable to the untrained eye.

-Haggis Scoticus 1 - A marble sculpture revealed by Cliff FraserHaggis Scoticus 2 - A marble sculpture revealed by Cliff FraserHaggis Scoticus 3 - A marble sculpture revealed by Cliff Fraser
+Haggis Scoticus 1 - A marble sculpture by Cliff FraserHaggis Scoticus 2 - A marble sculpture by Cliff FraserHaggis Scoticus 6 - A marble sculpture by Cliff Fraser

 More Haggis Information: